 Stealth is a funny old genre.
 Occasionally it's a category unto itself, when a developer channels all the mechanics of a game into the suspense and satisfaction of killing, stealing and infiltrating unnoticed.
 Most of the time, though, it's just one of several means by which you can navigate a game, as you consciously opt for the path of the shadowy rogue or incisive assassin over more forceful approaches.

 Read more: for those moments when you get spotted and your impotent rage boils over, try the PC's greatest shooters.

 So it's a broad one.
-In this list any game which features stealth is eligible, but it needs to do it damn well (sorry Skyrim, you had your chance.
+In this list, any game that features stealth is eligible, but it needs to do it damn well (sorry Skyrim, you had your chance.
 Sorry Ass Creed, you had about 20 chances).

-Here are the 10 PC games that best capture the thrill of doing things on the down-low.
+Here are the ten PC games that best capture the thrill of doing things on the down-low.

 Dishonored 1 & 2

 Some of the best stealth games can feel turn-based – even those that aren’t Invisible, Inc. They’re the ones that have you marking targets, mapping patrol routes, and mentally solving problems – all before uncloaking and triggering the action when you’re ready.

 The Dishonored series is the epitome of that style of stealth, and as an added bonus, is just as good for combo-slinging predatory combat when you’re spotted.
 It’s nice not to have to reload the moment those well-made plans go awry.